Worms in Cats: Common Types and How to Get Rid of Them

 Cats can get hookworms mainly by ingesting them in the environment.
 Since the eggs are shed in the feces, contaminated water, soil, and feces are huge concerns.
 A cat can get infected by walking into contaminated spaces and then grooming itself.

 Cats can also get these parasites by consuming infected animals.
-Additionally, hookworms can also be transmitted through the milk of their mothers.
+Plus, hookworms can also be transmitted through the milk of their mothers.

 Common signs include: